 TRAVELING ZOO PROGRAMS

-- All Traveling Zoo programs are available from September through June.
+- Available from September through June.

-- Our education department will gladly customize a program to help you reach your learning goals.
+- Our education department will gladly customize a program to help you reach your learning goals

 A minimum of three classes must be booked at the location for a traveling zoo to occur.